joro75/TracMediaWikiSignature/README.md

 `[[Signature(joro, 2019-10-19T14:56, John de Rooij)]]` will for example result in: "John de Rooij 3 months ago"

 The plugin also provides a standard implementation of the `user:` TracLink, which will show the specified username in the standard Trac formatting.
+If the user also has an available Wiki page, the shown username will be linked to that Wiki page.
 This implementation of the `user:` TracLink can be disabled, to allow other plugins to provide a more relevant implementation that links to a specific user page.

 # Installation
 The plugin is provided through the GitHub repository at https://github.com/joro75/TracMediaWikiSignature